-We discover hybrid vibronic excitations composed of coupled CF and phonon modes in the quadrupolar E_2 symmetry channel.
-Such coupling results from the modulation of the electron-cloud distribution of the CF states by lattice vibration, and is facilitated by the energetic overlap between the CF and phonon modes.
-We use a simple one-by-one model to illustrate the physics behind this type of interaction, including level repulsion, linewidth broadening, and spectral interference effect.
+CF and phonon modes.
+We use a simple model, with one CF mode and one phonon mode, to illustrate the physics associated with this type of interaction, including level repulsion, linewidth broadening, and spectral interference effect.
 We use a model fit to the E_2 -symmetry spectrum and derive the electron-phonon coupling strength.
-Because the energetic proximity of CF and phonon modes is common in rare-earth compounds, the developed method for decomposing Raman spectra of strongly-coupled phononic and CF excitations may have wide applicability.
+Because the energetic proximity of CF and phonon modes is common in rare-earth compounds, the developed method for decomposing Raman spectra of strongly coupled phononic and CF excitations may have wide applicability.

-We also fit the specific-heat data by the sum of nuclear, CF and phononic contributions consistent with obtained spectroscopic parameters.
+We also fit the specific-heat data by the sum of nuclear, CF, and phononic contributions consistent with obtained spectroscopic parameters.
 The temperature dependence of the CF entropy further supports the CF level scheme determined from Raman measurements, therefore, may be of interest for further exploration of SL physics.